 One downside of living in Gruetli Laager - Palmer is that it can take a long time to commute to work.
 In Gruetli Laager - Palmer, the average commute to work is 36.03 minutes, which is quite a bit higher than the national average.

-Being a small town, Gruetli Laager - Palmer does not have a public transit system used by locals to get to and from work.
+Gruetli Laager - Palmer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gruetli Laager - Palmer in 2022 was $21,036, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $84,144 for a family of four.
 However, Gruetli Laager - Palmer contains both very wealthy and poor people as well.